 3206 | A Braided Approach to Responsive Professional Learning

-Learn how Missoula County Public Schools pivoted in its approach to implementing professional learning when all in-person and virtual sessions were canceled.
+Learn how instructional coaches pivoted in their approach to implementing professional learning when all in-person and virtual sessions were canceled.
 Explore a braided approach to professional learning that helps improve teacher efficacy.
 Delve into how Google Workspace for Education and other technology applications allow teachers to engage in self-paced learning with deliverable outcomes and built-in feedback loops.

 3208 | The Challenge of Change: School Leadership in Changing Times

 Learn how to engage and lead your staff more effectively, encourage teacher leadership, and develop a greater sense of culture and climate in your building.
 Gain practical and functional ways to use specific leadership strategies that can help shape an organization.
 Brainstorm leadership strengths and areas of growth in your own building or organization.
 Determine and prioritize issues to attack and focus on once you return to your school or building.

 3209 | Choose Your Own Adventure Professional Learning

 Learn how an urban school district has created cohesive professional learning that uses continuous improvement to define and reach equitable outcomes for all learners.
 Gain insights into the importance of embedding social and emotional learning into the classroom.
 Explore a professional learning model that includes micro-credential courses.

 3212 | Curriculum Learning Labs as Job-Embedded Professional Development

 Explore how Science Hill High School uses curriculum learning labs as the platform for job-embedded professional learning by enacting real-time instruction, collecting and analyzing evidence of student learning through structured walk-throughs, and planning for next steps to meet all student needs.
 Leave with a sample year-long implementation plan focused on what’s important to your school or district.